ssilverman/QNEthernet/README.md

 This is the preferred way to acquire entropy.
 It is meant to be used with a [Random number distribution](https://en.cppreference.com/w/cpp/numeric/random#Random_number_distributions).

+## EMF interference mitigation

+It's possible, based on some experience in the wild, that EMF interference, say from a power supply, may bring the link down.
+It was discovered that unplugging and then re-plugging the Ethernet kit ribbon cable from the Teensy 4.1 restored the link.
+The link was restored because performing that action caused the link to be re-negotiated.

+To assist in solving this, a driver function was added:
+`driver_restart_auto_negotiation()`.
+This can be called, when link-down is detected, to restart auto-negotiation.
+This seemed to solve the link-down issues in the project.

 ## Security features